-There’s different characters you’ll meet along the way and your party will change looks every few hours.
+There are different characters you’ll meet along the way and your party will change looks every few hours.
 Everyone in the same class (melee/ranged) plays the same way with specific character arts defining each character’s gameplay.
 For example, Shulk is a well rounded character while another character Reyn, is a classic tank.
-The only thing is that enemies almost always attack the character who can do the most damage to them and in almost all cases that’s Shulk so while it’s trying to work on Western rules for gameplay it’s a little off.
+The only thing is that enemies almost always attack the character who can do the most damage to them and in almost all cases that’s Shulk so while the game is trying to work on Western rules for gameplay it’s a little off.

-There’s also basic commands in combat that features commands like focus on one enemy or free for all, these options are good and for the most part useful, I just wish it was refined a bit more.
+There are also basic commands in combat that feature commands like focus on one enemy or free for all.
+These options are good and for the most part useful, I just wish it was refined a bit more.
 They’re basic and get the job done but they never make you feel like you’re in control of the situation.

 Also your AI partners are downright stupid most times.
-You can be fighting one monster and even after issuing a command not to leave they’ll run off and try to tackle a giant monster and all of a sudden you’re restarting your game because it killed your party.
-Your level of stress will go up as you play because you never know at what point of the battle your characters will decide they see something shiny and take off after it.
+You can be fighting one monster and even after issuing a command not to leave they’ll run off and try to tackle a giant monster, all of a sudden you’re restarting your game because it killed your party.
+Your level of stress will go up as you play because you never know at what point in the battle your characters will decide they see something shiny and take off after it.

 The checkpoint system is well done.
-Besides the usual saving there’s certain points over all the maps that record you passing by them.
-If by some chance you die this is where you’ll come back, also the checkpoint system let’s you fast travel around these giant maps.
+Besides the usual saving there are certain points over all the maps that record you passing by them.
+If by some chance you die this is where you’ll come back, also the checkpoint system lets you fast travel around these giant maps.
 It cuts down on the tedium in the game a lot.

-In a lot of way this is a game that’s based around loot.
-Every monster you kill will have loot and there’s shining orbs around the map that show where items are.
+In a lot of ways this is a game that’s based around loot.
+Every monster you kill will have loot and there are shining orbs around the map that show where items are.
 The orbs are a great thing that helps streamline the game yet again.
 Items in the world are just there, there’s no need to press a button and pick whatever up, just run over them and they’re yours.
 It’s a system that should be used everywhere.

-The controls are fine no matter if you use the Wiimote + nunchuk combo or the Classic controller.
-They’re all mapped out well and there’s no issues with button placement on either layout.
+The controls are fine, it doesn’t matter if you use the Wiimote + nunchuk combo or the Classic controller.
+They’re all mapped out well and there are no issues with button placement on either layout.

 Graphically the game has a terrific art style but from a performance standpoint it’s rougher around the edges.
 There’s a lot of popping in and out, especially in the city areas where you’ll see citizens disappear and reappear as you run through the streets.
 It’s not as bad once you’re out of the cities in the open but that’s because it’s not heavily populated with things.
 Also you will get stuck in some objects, set pieces or even larger monsters.

-The camera does a good job for the most part but there’s certain situations like fighting a large monster or traversing a multitiered area that it just goes crazy.
-There’s many times during a large boss fight that the camera just went crazy and pointed at the floor until the monster or I changed position.
+The camera does a good job for the most part but there are certain situations like fighting a large monster or traversing a multi-tiered area that it just goes crazy.
+There were many times during a large boss fight that the camera just went crazy and pointed at the floor until the monster or I changed position.
 This is something that can be managed when it’s peaceful but it’s irritating during any sort of combat.

 What should be used to lower a game’s score is how much voice work is recycled throughout the game.
 If you have a game that’s going to have a battle system where people shout encouraging words and end with a snappy quip then for the sake of everything good in the world record more then 5 minutes of dialogue.
 I don’t mind repeating dialogue in battles as long as it’s not repeated every 10 seconds.
 Know how some people mind the victory tune at the end of every battle in Final Fantasy?
 That tune is a one hit wonder compared to how often the voice work is recycled.